-World Libertarian Order
+World Libertarian Order Official Site

-We have been delighted by the sheer amount of intelligent commentary which has arisen from the debate of the material in the WLO site.
-Much of the content is controversial, however, and certain problems have arisen.
-Debate is like a gunfight - speed is usually at the expense of accuracy.
+"We have been delighted by intelligent commentary that has arisen from material in the WLO site.
+Much of our content is controversial, however, and certain problems have arisen.
+Debate is like a gunfight, speed is usually at the expense of accuracy.
 Serious matters should be weighed calmly.
 One should never reply the same day.
 Problems exemplifying this kind of frantic rush-to-judgment are as follows:

 1. Laziness.
 We are more than happy to answer intelligent logical questions which might arise from a careful reading of this volume.
-We will not, however, respond to questions which clearly reflect that the individual gave the work only a quick glance.
+We will not, however, respond to questions which clearly reflect that the individual gave the work only a cursory glance.
 Our time is too valuable to waste on private copy-and-paste tutorials.

 2. The trigger-happy practice of skipping ahead and reacting out-of-context.
-Often an idea is greatly qualified by the ideas which preceed and follow it.
+Often an idea is greatly qualified by the ideas which precede and follow it.
 Sometimes the entire essence of what ties a book together will be found only in the preface or introduction.
 A good example here is the reader so anxious to express himself that he will quickly skim the text for emotionally charged keywords that he can object to.
 This way he can quickly express his philosophy without having to read or think.
 If the person doesn't have sufficient time or energy to digest this material in it's entirety, then it shouldn't be read at all.

 5. The problem of not separating the important from the trivial.
 This results in petty and pedantic chit-chat.
 This, especially is helped by first sleeping on the idea.

-6. The shortcut of glib negative summary.
+6. The cheap shortcut of glib negative summary.
 There is unfortunately a certain element who feel justified in quickly reviewing books they haven't read.
 This is easier of course, than creating something oneself.
 Our ideas are not intended for narrow individuals who try to falsely enhance themselves by quickly dismissing that which challenges them.
 Those who have taken the time to write something are seeking only specific substantive comment, because only this can lead to constructive upgrade of the material.

 7. The use of insult or slander.
-Sadly, the same anonymity which makes message boards such a wonderful forum for free expression also provides a safe haven for unhappy people who like to be abusive.
+Sadly, the same anonymity which makes message boards such a wonderful arena for free expression also provides a safe haven for unhappy people who like to be abusive.
 We always try to be genteel and will not read the posts of anyone who is nasty.
-Insult is not is not equivalent to viable argument and always comes from people with untenable viewpoints which they simply can't defend(1).
+Insult is not equivalent to viable argument and always comes from people with untenable viewpoints which they simply can't support (1).

 Generally speaking the kind of tedium that comes from all this intellectual slovenliness isn't worthy of reply.
-Serious people won't squander their time on dilettantes.
+Serious people won't squander their time on dilettantes."

 Footnotes: